apelit10/VisualizeOrganismIDs/README.md

 Find/list Gene Ontology (GO) annotations (molecular function, biological process and cellular component) and pathways for given proteins

 Database : Uniprot<br>
-Tools : Java Script<br>
+Tools : Java Script(Cytoscape),Html<br>

 ##STEPS
 - [x] Connect to uniprot.
-- [x] Get uniprot access ids of proteins which are given with ensembl and refseq ids
+- [x] Get uniprot Entry ids of proteins which are given with cross-reference(InterPro) from two different organisms
-- [x] Use refseq ids and ensembl ids together in the command line
+- [x] Use cross-reference(InterPro) in the command line thats JavaScript(document library)
-- [x] Get go annotations and pathways of proteins
+- [x] Visualize cross-reference(InterPro) or GO terms as a node with source and target edges
-- [x] Report GO annotations/pathways common to all protein set members.
+- [x] Linked the all nodes with attribute that have own databases
-- [x] Report the frequency of occurrence in the protein set for each GO annotation/pathway
+- [x] Report the all associate nodes between PIds of organisms

 ##Usage